truthcoin/www.truthcoin.info/faq/index.md

 ### Augur appears to have finished something.
 Is it any good?
 Why don't you just use it?

-I'm afraid that Augur's decision to ignore my advice (which was: to avoid "writing new code" at all costs, and instead fork the Bitcoin Core C++ codebase, changing as little as possible), while convenient for them (as it saved them a lot of work that they, having no original blockchain or C++ experience, would have found very difficult) is disastrous to the project.
+I'm afraid that Augur's decision to ignore my advice (which was: to avoid "writing new code" at all costs, and instead fork the Bitcoin Core C++ codebase, changing as little as possible), while convenient for them (as it saved them a lot of work that they, having no original blockchain or C++ experience, would have found very difficult) makes what they've created to be almost completely useless.

 #### Back to Square One